 From the inequality of the arithmetic and geometric means and the fact that

 it is not difficult to show that both $Q_{ali}$ and $Q_{eq}$ have the range $[1,\infty)$.
 Moreover, the smaller they are, the better the alignment and equidistribution of the mapping $\cF$.

-The above defined continuous level mesh quality measures will serve as a unified framework for defining actual mesh quality measures for a polygonal mesh.
-Clearly, $Q_{ali}$ and $Q_{eq}$ depend on the metric tensor $\M$ and the computational mesh $\T_C$ (which determines $\Omega_c$).
-Recall that $\T_C$ can be a conventional mesh or a collection of polygons and the corresponding $\Omega_c$ is a conventional domain or a collection of polygons.
-From (\ref{eq:contMeasurements}), one can see that the determining factor for $Q_{ali}$ and $Q_{eq}$ is the Jacobian matrix $\J$ of the bijection $\cF$ and how ${\Omega_c}$ looks has little weight on the definition.
-As long as there is a well-defined $\J$ almost everywhere in $\Omega$, ${\Omega_c}$ does not have to be a continuous manifold.

-It is useful to point out that, the mapping $\cF$ is defined through the local mapping $\cF_T: T_C \to T$ for all $T\in \T$.
+\revB{The continuous mesh quality measures defined above} will serve as a unified framework for defining actual mesh quality measures for a polygonal mesh. \revC{Clearly, $Q_{ali}$ and $Q_{eq}$ depend on the metric tensor $\M$, the computational mesh $\T_C$ (which determines $\Omega_c$) and the mapping $\cF$.} Recall that $\T_C$ can be a conventional mesh or a collection of polygons and the corresponding $\Omega_c$ is a conventional domain or a collection of polygons.
+From (\ref{eq:contMeasurements}), one can see that the determining factor for $Q_{ali}$ and $Q_{eq}$ is the Jacobian matrix $\J$ of the bijection $\cF$.
+We also point out that the mapping $\cF$ is defined through the local mapping $\cF_T: T_C \to T$ for all $T\in \T$.
 Unlike triangular meshes, there does not exist an affine mapping between $T$ and $T_C$ in general for polygonal meshes.
-Thus, there are many ways to specify $\cF$ for a given polygonal mesh $\T$.
+Thus, one has to specify $\cF$ for a given polygonal mesh $\T$.
 Commonly, $\cF_T$ is chosen to be a non-affine mapping for a general $T_C$ or an affine mapping for a specially chosen $T_C$; see the next three subsections.

 We now study three discretizations/discrete approximations to the continuous mesh quality measures.
 The key components are the choices of $\T_C$ and the corresponding mapping $\cF$ (to represent the mesh $\T$).